neurogenomics/CUT_n_TAG/README.md

 - Register with [nextflow-tower according to Combiz's instructions](https://combiz.github.io/scflow-manual/example-run.html#enable-nextflow-tower) to get real-time reports as the pipeline runs.
 Once registered, add the token to your config file.

 -  Run the nextflow pipeline.
 See [here](https://nf-co.re/atacseq/1.2.1/parameters) for all parameter options.

 #### 4. Download the singularity container

 - In theory, *nf-core/atacseq* should download the singularity automatically when it runs.
 However in practice, downloading it this way either takes waaayyy too long, and/or fails entirely.

-- Therefore, per Narun Fancy's reccommendation "download the singularity image outside of the pipeline and save in the same dir as the cacheDir path for the singularity option in the custom config file".
+- Therefore, per Narun Fancy's recommendation *"download the singularity image outside of the pipeline and save in the same dir as the cacheDir path for the singularity option in the custom config file"*.

 `/rds/general/user/$USER/projects/neurogenomics-lab/live/.singularity-cache`

 - For more info on the `-profile` flag, see [here](https://nf-co.re/atacseq/1.2.1/usage#profile).

 #### 5. Finally run the pipeline!